 In 2021, the World Health Organization reported that 30 % of women have been a victim of domestic violence with 38 % of all murders of women having been committed by intimate partners.
 This study is focused on political and civic engagement, youth participatory culture and social/digital media.
 More specifically, our research team is studying the effectiveness of online discourse as a medium in civil discourse, particularly surrounding the topic of domestic violence.
-Our study is a qualitative research project given that the data we collect constitutes as qualitative while we use different mediums, such as Instagram and NVivo software and sources to gather information and
+Our study can be described as a mixed-method research project given that the data we collect constitutes as qualitative while we use different mediums, such as Instagram and NVivo software and sources to gather information and results.